-clothes affects your mood, attitude and confidence: I love the phrase “You are what you eat,” as the composition of our bodies reflects the nutrients we put into them.
+clothes affect your mood, attitude, and confidence: I love the phrase “You are what you eat,” as the composition of our bodies reflects the nutrients we put into them.

 What are you wearing?

 So what about our attitude?
 Is it affected by what we wear?

 There’s nothing new about the widely held notion that our “look” influences the way others perceive and respond to us.
 How we dress can sometimes be the only reason people approve or reject us.
 But new studies affirm that what we wear not only has an effect on the outside but also on the inside.
 Clothing directly affects our mood, attitude, and confidence.
 It can enhance our psychological state and improve our performance of tasks.
 We can achieve more when we feel we are dressed for the occasion.